Introduction

 - Implement network monitoring.

-- Add a mini-PC in the rack - run multiple VMs and containers for homelab experiments.
+- Add a mini-PC to host VMs and containers for homelab experiments.

 Results and Conclusion

-- Security enhancements: DNS-level filtering blocks malicious domains.
+- Security: DNS-level filtering blocks trackers and malicious domains.